To find the information you need, simply click the first letter of what you’re looking for. For example: for “Car Parks”, click “C”.

 You can report noisy cockrels via South Norfolk District Council here.
 In the first instance, try to establish if anyone owns the birds or is responsible for them and contact them directly to see if the animals can be housed more efficiently.
 In the case of wild birds, there is little that can be done to remove them, though you may wish to contact the RSPCA on 01767 693690 (9 am-5.15 pm, Monday to Friday).

-With the current alert of Bird Flu, it is important to be vigilant around wild birds.
+During outbreaks of bird flu, it is important to be vigilant around wild birds.
 Make sure to wash hands thoroughly after any contact with the birds.
 Members of the public are also being asked that if they find dead wild waterfowl (swans, geese or ducks) or gulls, or five or more dead wild birds of other species in the same location, they report them to the Defra Helpline on 03459 33 55 77.